ros2/rclcpp/rclcpp/doc/notes_on_statically_typed_parameters.md

 ```

 For most use cases, having static parameter types is enough.
-This notes document some of the decisions that were made when implementing static parameter types enforcement in:
+This article documents some of the decisions that were made when implementing static parameter types enforcement in:

 * https://github.com/ros2/rclcpp/pull/1522
 * https://github.com/ros2/rclpy/pull/683